robm26/efficiencydemos/README.md

 1. Run ```recreate.sh``` to create your table.
 Please ignore the ResourceNotFoundException that appears the first time, as it attempts to delete the table should it already exist.
 1. Run ```node load``` which will write the data to your new **ShoppingCart** table from the [CartData.csv](./cart/CartData.csv) file.

+*If you don't have Node.JS, you may use the NoSQL Workbench to deploy this table using the provided [ShoppingCart.json](./cart/ShoppingCart.json) file.*

+#### Return Consumed Capacity
+1. Review the rest of the shell scripts in this [/cart](./cart/) folder.
+1. Open the [scan.sh](./cart/scan.sh) script in your text editor.
+1. Notice the final four lines.
+We include the option ```--return-consumed-capacity 'TOTAL'``` to request additional information about the cost of our operation.

+The AWS CLI offers it's own ```--query``` utility to do a final client-side format of the data returned by your DynamoDB API calls.
+We have chosen to comment out the display of actual returned ```Items[*]``` array of data, instead focusing on three consumed capacity stats.
+*Learn more about the AWS CLI data formatting options via the [CLI Documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-usage-output.html).*

 ### Shopping Cart Demo

 This sequence of commands helps illustrate the pros and cons of various access patterns.